 Cities

-Metropolitan areas have at least one city with a population of 50,000 or more people, AND they contain surrounding county territory that has a high degree of social and economic integration with that city.
+Metropolitan areas have at least one city with a population of 50,000 or more, AND they include the surrounding county territory that is highly integrated socially and economically with that city.

-Micropolitan areas have at least one city with a population between 10,000 and 50,000 people, and they contain surrounding county territory that has a high degree of social and economic integration with that city.
+Micropolitan areas have at least one city with a population between 10,000 and 50,000, and they include the surrounding county territory that is highly integrated socially and economically with that city.

 Rural Definition vs. Urban Area

-It’s key to note that urban and rural definitions can vary depending on the source.
-For example, the Census Bureau includes places like prisons and military bases in defining an urbanized area.
+It’s important to note that definitions of urban and rural can vary by source.
+For example, the Census Bureau includes places such as prisons and military bases when defining an urbanized area.

 This is how they do it, even though those places are not as “urban” by most people’s standards.